ska-sa/katgpucbf/misc/xbgpu/README.md

 difference between succesive epochs is equal to:
 `timestamp_difference = --samples-per-channel * --channels-total * 2 * --heap-accumulation-threshold`

-The timestamp is aligned to an integer multiple of `timestamp_difference` (equivalent to the current SKARAB "auto-resync" logic).
+The output heap timestamp is aligned to an integer multiple of `timestamp_difference` (equivalent to the current SKARAB "auto-resync" logic).
 The total epoch time is equal to:
 `accumulation_time_s = timestamp_difference * --adc-sample-rate(Hz)` seconds.